commandops/commandops.github.io/posts/lua-scoring-example.md

 end
 ```

-you can keep doing this as much as you like, and once you have covered all the scoring options you need you just need to wrap it up byt adding the points value to the current score and passing that in with the SetScore function:
+you can keep doing this as much as you like, and once you have covered all the scoring options you need, you just need to wrap it up by adding the points value to the current score and passing that in with the SetScore function:

 ```
 currentScore = currentScore + points